benjymous/annotations/sandman/sandman.19.md

 	Panel 4:  This arrangement was, of course, hinted at in _Sandman_ #13.
 	Panel 5:  Titania has summarized the action of the play thus far accurately.
+                  Note "consort" rather than "king" or "husband".
+I am uncertain if Titania was supposed to be *married* to Oberon, but Oberon *was* supposed to have had affairs outside the union.
+"Consort", then, would be the more accurate description.

         Panel 6:  Act II Scene 1 lines 179-182.

 Page 12 panel 1:  Act II Scene 2 line 84-87.
 Demetrius and Helena.